Bin Akao: Later years and death

-Akao continued his activism and took to flying the American flag and the Union Jack on his noise trucks alongside the Hinomaru, and strongly supported the revised Security Treaty and the U.S.-Japan alliance.
+Akao continued his activism and took to flying the American flag and the Union Jack on his noise trucks alongside the Hinomaru, and strongly supported the revised Security Treaty and the U.S.–Japan Alliance.
 Akao was a strong supporter of South Korea, mainly for its anti-communism, and advocated close alliance between South Korea and Japan.
 Akao once stated that the Liancourt Rocks should be blown up as the dispute over the islets represented an obstacle to friendship between the two countries.

-In 1989, following the death of Emperor Hirohito, Akao ran for a seat in the House of Councilors for a 15th time, at the age of 90.
-Akao died of heart failure on February 6, 1990, at the age of 91, in Toshima, Tokyo.
+In 1989, following the death of emperor Hirohito, Akao ran for a seat in the House of Councillors for a 15th time, at the age of 90.
+Akao died of heart failure on 6 February 1990, at the age of 91, in Toshima, Tokyo.